sookinoby/sentiment-analysis2/README.md

 ## The data set
 In order to learn about any deep neural network, we need data.
 For this notebook, we use a movie review dataset from Stanford.
 Here is the [link](http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz)

-The data set consists of 25,000 samples in train set and 25000 samples in test set, with 12500 positive and 12500 negative sentiments in each set.
-We will only be using the training set that will be randomly split into train, validation and test set.
+The data set consists of 25000 samples in train set and 25000 samples in test set, with 12500 positive and 12500 negative sentiments in each set.
+We will only be using the training set that will be randomly split into train, validation and test sets.
 As discussed earlier, sentiment analysis is a complex task and its accuracy depends on the dataset.
 A model should be tested on a variety of data before deploying to production.

 Here's the code for loading the data.
 We assign a label of 1 for positive sentiment and 0 for negative sentiment.
-We won't be one-hot encoding the labels since will use [softmaxoutput](http://mxnet.io/api/python/symbol.html#mxnet.symbol.SoftmaxOutput) layer of MXnet to perform classification.
+We won't be one-hot encoding the labels since we’ll use [softmaxoutput](http://mxnet.io/api/python/symbol.html#mxnet.symbol.SoftmaxOutput) layer of MXnet to perform classification.

 In another framework, one-hot encoding the labels might be necessary.